Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Analysis

 \subsection{The \hubble\ Constant}

-The previous sections show that \snia\ events in Cepheid-calibrated hosts and SBF-calibrated hosts are very different in their properties. \snia\ in Cepheid-calibrated hosts tend to be slow decliners in low-mass hosts while \snia\ in SBF-calibrated hosts tend to be fast decliners in high-mass hosts.
+The previous sections show that \snia\ events in Cepheid-calibrated hosts and SBF-calibrated hosts are very different in their properties.
+While their colors near maximum have similar distributions (see Figure~\ref{color_stretch}), \snia\ in Cepheid-calibrated hosts tend to be slow decliners in low-mass hosts while \snia\ in SBF-calibrated hosts tend to be fast decliners in high-mass hosts.
 To understand the impact on \hnot\ that may result from calibrating Hubble flow with supernovae and hosts that possess strongly divergent properties, we will first estimate \hnot\ based on the full Hubble flow sample and then by dividing the Hubble flow sample in to subsets that match the properties of the calibrators.

 The ``full'' Hubble flow sample consists of 816 \snia\ with $0.02 < z_{\rm CMB} < 0.25$.
 The full sample is divided into ``fast'' and ``slow'' sub-samples at $x1=-1.0$.
 To test for systematics, the fast sub-sample is calibrated with the \citet{jensen21} SBF distances and the slow sub-sample is calibrated using the Cepheid distances from SH0ES \citep{riess16,riess21}.
 The \snia\ distances in the ``full'', ``fast'', and ``slow'' sub-samples are taken from the bias-corrected Pantheon+ sample \citep{pantheon+2}